 - 200 g (7 oz) apple juice (see notes below to use wine or other juice)

 - 20 g (0.7 oz) red wine vinegar

 - 15 g (0.5 oz) molasses (or honey)

 - handful of fresh cranberries or Craisins (optional, if serving for festive occasion)

-- Add all the ingredients above (wet rub ingredieints) to Thermomix bowl and process for 5 seconds on speed 5.
+- Add all the ingredients from step 1 above (just the wet rub ingredients, not the ribs) to Thermomix bowl and process for 5 seconds/speed 5.

 - Begin this step about 3 hours before you plan to serve.